Creating Custom Veeam Recovery Media

 In addition to the generic Veeam Recovery Media that is available for download at the Veeam website, you can create a custom Veeam Recovery Media.
 This option may be helpful if your computer uses hardware that requires drivers not included in the generic Veeam Recovery Media.
-When you create a custom Veeam Recovery Media, Veeam Agent for Linux copies the Linux kernel running on your computer with its currently loaded modules and includes them into the custom recovery media.
+When you create a custom Veeam Recovery Media, Veeam Agent copies the Linux kernel running on your computer with its currently loaded modules and includes them into the custom recovery image.

 You can create a custom Veeam Recovery Media in one of the following ways:

 If you create a custom Veeam Recovery Media using the command line interface, you can also specify a directory that contains additional drivers that you want to include in the recovery media.
-Veeam Agent for Linux will copy the content of the specified directory and add it to the root directory of the custom Veeam Recovery Media ISO file.
+Veeam Agent will copy the content of the specified directory and add it to the root directory of the custom Veeam Recovery Media ISO file.

 Before you create custom Veeam Recovery Media, check the following prerequisites: